 The CHS awards scholarships (based on academic merit) and bursaries (based on financial need) in the amount of $5,000.
 The award categories are as follows:

-- Scholarship and Bursary criteria and application form
+- Scholarship and Bursary

 The program is open to Canadians with hemophilia (factor VIII or IX) or another inherited bleeding disorder (such as von Willebrand disease, a rare factor deficiency or platelet function disorder), carriers, and those who contracted HIV through a blood transfusion.
 Spouses and children of the above mentioned people may also apply.
 Those who have received a CHS Scholarship or Bursary are not eligible to reapply for continued support.